The standard platform for oral proceedings held by videoconference (VICO) is Zoom.

 Parties who are attending oral proceedings are strongly advised to arrange a test call before the date of the oral proceedings.
 This should be done in good time (preferably two to three weeks – but at least five working days – beforehand), but not more than a month in advance, because of potential software updates.
 Needless to say, the test call should be carried out from the location and with the equipment that will actually be used by the party during the proceedings.

 To arrange a test call with us, please send an email to EPOvicotest@epo.org and include your preferred date, your application number and the name and contact details (phone number and email address) of each participant.
-We will then schedule a 30-minute test session (available Mondays to Fridays between 08.30 and 18.00 CET) and send you an invitation with the connection details for the call.
+We will then schedule a 30-minute test session (available Mondays to Fridays between 08.30 and 18.00 Munich / The Hague time) and send you an invitation with the connection details for the call.

 The test will be an opportunity to check that: